s3m1s0n1c/nswmesh_wiki/index.md

 title: Welcome to NSW Mesh
 ---

-This is the community-maintained knowledge base for everything Meshtastic in Sydney and throughout New South Wales.
+This is the community-maintained knowledge base for everything Mesh in Sydney and throughout New South Wales.

 We're experimenters, bushwalkers, emergency‑comms nerds and tinkerers.
 Jump into [our Discord](https://discord.gg/Du437Usj3K) and say hi, or explore the live tools and articles below.